pivot-access-ltd/bma-offline-docs/originals/commission-machines.md

 The following parameters may be applied when creating a bridge:

-* `name`: Optional string.
+1. `name`: Optional string.
 Name of the interface.

-* `mac_address`: Optional string.
+2. `mac_address`: Optional string.
 MAC address of the interface.

-* `tags`: Optional string.
+3. `tags`: Optional string.
 Tags for the interface.

-* `vlan`: Optional string.
+4. `vlan`: Optional string.
 VLAN the interface is connected to.

-* `parent`: Optional integer.
+5. `parent`: Optional integer.
 Parent interface id for this bridge interface.

-* `bridge_type`: Optional string.
+6. `bridge_type`: Optional string.
 The type of bridge to create.
 Possible values are: ``standard``, ``ovs``.

-* `bridge_stp`: Optional boolean.
+7. `bridge_stp`: Optional boolean.
 Turn spanning tree protocol on or off.
 (Default: False).

-* `bridge_fd`: Optional integer.
+8. `bridge_fd`: Optional integer.
 Set bridge forward delay to time seconds.
 (Default: 15).

-* `mtu`: Optional integer.
+9. `mtu`: Optional integer.
 Maximum transmission unit.

-* `accept_ra`: Optional boolean.
+10. `accept_ra`: Optional boolean.
 Accept router advertisements.
 (IPv6 only)

-* `autoconf`: Optional boolean.
+11. `autoconf`: Optional boolean.
 Perform stateless autoconfiguration.
 (IPv6 only)

 <h3>Delete a bridge interface</h3>

-The ‘delete’ command can be used to delete a bridge interface, a bond interface or a physical interface:
+The "delete" command can be used to delete a bridge interface, a bond interface or a physical interface:

 ```
 maas $PROFILE interface delete $SYSTEM_ID $IFACE_ID